quat1024/apathy/docs/CONFIG.md

 If every single rule returned `pass`, `fallthrough` controls whether the mob will be allowed to attack. `allow` means they can, `deny` means they can't.

-### Clojure

-Enable this option to enable the Clojure scripting subsystem.
-This lets you define rules in the Clojure language.
-This lets you do things like, define more player-sets, or define one set of rules for Easy and another set for Hard.

-More on that in `CLOJURE.md`.

 ### Optimization

 By default, mobs that are currently attacking a player do not check *every* tick if it's still okay to do so.
 There's an option to set the interval they'll use instead.